 Customer Rating –3.8 | Our Rating – 4.0

 Background – SpringWell is a water filter solutions company based in America.
-The company provides water solutions for different needs such as Whole House Water System, Water Softeners (both salt free and salt-based) and filter replacement kits.
+The company provides water solutions for different needs such as a whole house water filter, water softeners (both salt-free and salt-based), and filter replacement kits.
 You can read more about them here.

 Key Features – SpringWell FutureSoft is without a doubt has some of its unique features.
-First, SpringWell FutureSoft uses TAC technology as well which converts hard water minerals into hardened crystals that separates from your water thus softening it.
+First, it uses TAC technology as well which converts hard water minerals into hardened crystals that separates from your water thus softening it.

-What SpringWell FutureSoft really shines is its flow rate.
+What makes it really shines is its flow rate.
 It uses its signature ActivFlo Technology which ensures that the product can operate at different flow rates which prevents any drop in water pressure.
-Another nice touch to the SpringWell FutureSoft is the inclusion of a Sediment Filter which does the job of separating dirt and other debris from the water before softening it.
+The SpringWell FutureSoft comes with a sediment filter which does the job of separating dirt and other debris from the water before softening it.

-Maintenance – For maintenance, SpringWell FutureSoft is fairly low maintenance.
-It does however require constant change of Sediment filter every 6 months.
+Maintenance – For maintenance, it is fairly low maintenance.
+It does however require constant change of sediment filter every 6 months.
 SpringWell does offer filter replacement in 2-packs which cost around $40.